Collaborative Project for a Community Exhibition

 There are many ways to be an artist and many possibilities for collaboration.

-For student interest related to participatory art projects on a global scale, here is a very current example of an artist who put out a worldwide call just this month for contributions to a project about women’s experiences.
-Yoko Ono’s “Arising” project opens on October 7, 2016 in an exhibition at the Reykjavik Museum in Iceland.
+There are sometimes example of participatory art projects on a global scale, which would be very interesting for students.
+For example, at the time of our project, Yoko Ono put out a worldwide call for contributions to a project about women’s experiences.
+Yoko Ono’s 2016 “Arising” project opens on October 7, 2016 in an exhibition at the Reykjavik Museum in Iceland.
 The show runs until February 5th, 2017, with new additions accepted even after the show has opened.